Cloud

 • Students track and reduce school waste

-• They learn composting and recycling practices
+• Learning composting and recycling practices

-• Discussions on mindful consumption and ethical choices
+• Discussions on ethical and eco-friendly choices

 Climate Action